Strongrim/Maze-game/README.md

 # Maze-game
-Added to the game "Key", which needs to be picked up before going to the exit.
+Added to the game "Key", which needs to be picked up before to the exit.